mccoy88f/OMG-TV-Stremio-Addon/readme.md

 - Thanks to the entire team at https://www.reddit.com/r/Stremio_Italia/ for the support, suggestions, and guides for this addon, also available on the Telegram channel https://t.me/Stremio_ITA

 ## 📜 License
-Project released under the MIT license.
+Project released under the MIT license. - Logo came from Iconic Panda: https://www.flaticon.com/free-icon/tv_18223703